 Residential treatment is usually necessary for individuals diagnosed with comorbidity, or the existence of two or more disorders that interact with and worsen one another.
-Call 800-654-0987 now to find inpatient centers where you can safely recover from addiction and any other disorders you may have.

 According to the National Institute on Drug Abuse, “The high rate of comorbidity between drug use disorders and other mental illnesses calls for a comprehensive approach that identifies and evaluates both.”

 This means any person who seeks professional help for either a drug addiction or a mental disorder should be checked for the other, as they occur together so often.
 However, if an individual is found to have issues with two separate disorders that are worsening one another, they must then be treated for these issues simultaneously.

 Residential rehab programs are more likely to be able to provide the treatment options necessary for those individuals suffering from dual diagnosis.
 Most outpatient facilities do not have the funds or the resources to provide patients with the accurate care necessary for both issues.